OCR-tech/AdaptDL/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies to all spaces managed by the project:
+This Code of Conduct applies to:

 - Discussions in issues, pull requests, and discussions.
 - Contributing code or documentation.